-In August 2018, the FASB issued ASU 2018-13, Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13").
-ASU 2018-13 is intended to improve the effectiveness of disclosures in the notes to financial statements related to fair value measurements in Topic 820.
+In August 2018, the FASB issued ASU 2018-13, Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement ("Topic 820") .
+The ASU is intended to improve the effectiveness of disclosures in the notes to financial statements related to fair value measurements in Topic 820.
 This ASU will become effective for annual periods beginning after December 15, 2019, including interim periods within that period, and early adoption is permitted.
-The adoption of this standard is not expected to have a material impact on the Company's consolidated financial statements and related disclosures.
+The Company is currently evaluating the effect of this new guidance on its consolidated financial statements.

-In August 2018, the FASB issued ASU 2018-15, Intangibles - Goodwill and Other - Internal-Use Software - Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract ("ASU 2018-15").
-ASU 2018-15 aligns the accounting for implementation costs incurred in a hosting arrangement that is a service contract with the guidance on capitalizing costs associated with developing or obtaining internal-use software.
+In August 2018, the FASB issued ASU 2018-15, Intangibles - Goodwill and Other - Internal-Use Software - Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract ("Subtopic 350-40").
+This ASU aligns the accounting for implementation costs incurred in a hosting arrangement that is a service contract with the guidance on capitalizing costs associated with developing or obtaining internal-use software.
 This ASU will become effective for annual periods beginning after December 15, 2019, including interim periods within that period, and early adoption is permitted.
-The adoption of this standard is not expected to have a material impact on the Company's consolidated financial statements and related disclosures.
+The Company does not expect this ASU to have a material effect on its consolidated financial statements.